apache/camel/examples/camel-example-gauth/README.txt

 GAuth Example
 =============

-Building, deplyoing and running this example is described in detail at http://camel.apache.org/tutorial-oauth.html
+Building, deploying and running this example is described in detail at http://camel.apache.org/tutorial-oauth.html

 Please help us make Apache Camel better - we appreciate any feedback you